chbridges/astroflight/README.md

 # AstroFlight (working title)
 A 2D puzzle game based on classical mechanics, astronomy and further principles of physics.
 Developed in terms of a computer graphics practical as a pure OpenGL project that doesn't use any external ressources such as textures.

-Current development state: Pre-Alpha (essential gameplay features are missing)
+Current development state: Alpha (Menus and a bigger level selection are missing)

 ## Compiling
 Required libraries: GLFW3, GLAD, GLM, FreeType2